avutuan/eecs581_minesweeper/README.md

 ## Root Structure

+- `.gitignore` - ignores Node, Python, editor artifacts, etc.
+- `.vscode` - Visual Studio Code specific environment setup things.
+Primarily for convenience.
 - `backend` - The directory that stores the backend ([docs](backend/README.md))
 - `frontend` - The directory that stores the frontend ([docs](frontend/README.md))
-- `board.py` - Python board logic (mines placement, reveal, win check)
 - `REQUIREMENTS.txt` - Python dependencies (FastAPI backend optional)
 - `README.md` - this file
-- `.gitignore` - ignores Node, Python, editor artifacts, etc.
+- `TODO.md` - a basic todo list for us to keep track of things to do
+- `test_minesweeper.py` - file for running tests

+## Setup/Running/Building
+The backend and frontend must both be running.
+Setup instructions for both can be found in their respective repositories.

 ## Testing
 To run test cases, run the following command in the root directory: